Devon A. Mihesuah

-Devon Abbott Mihesuah (born 2 June 1957) is an enrolled citizen of the Choctaw Nation, a historian and writer, and a previous editor of the American Indian Quarterly.
+Devon Abbott Mihesuah (born June 2, 1957) is a Choctaw historian and writer.
+She is a former editor of American Indian Quarterly and an enrolled citizen of the Choctaw Nation.
 She is the Cora Lee Beers Price Professor in the Humanities Program at the University of Kansas.
 She is the second Native woman to receive a named/distinguished professorship (the first is Henrietta Mann).
 Her lineage is well-documented in multiple tribal records.
 Her great, great, great grandfather signed the Treaty of Dancing Rabbit Creek.
-His son, Charles Wilson, served as sheriff and treasurer of Sugar Loaf County in Mushulatubbee District of the Choctaw Nation.
+His son, Charles Wilson, served as sheriff and treasurer of Sugar Loaf County in Moshulatubbee District of the Choctaw Nation.
 His murder in 1884 is documented in Choctaw Crime and Punishment and Roads of my Relations.
-Her great grandfather, Thomas Abbott, created the blueprints for the town of McAlester, Oklahoma and his son, Thomas, served as Chief of Police.
-They are chronicled in "'Gentleman' Tom Abbott: Middleweight Champion of the Southwest," Chronicles of Oklahoma 68 (Spring 1990): 426–437.
+Her great-grandfather, Thomas Abbott, created the blueprints for the town of McAlester, Oklahoma and his son, Thomas, served as Chief of Police.
+They are chronicled in "'Gentleman' Tom Abbott: Middleweight Champion of the Southwest," The Chronicles of Oklahoma 68 (Spring 1990): 426–437.

 Mihesuah has written award-winning books and articles about colonization, boarding schools, stereotypes, research methodologies, Indigenous women, AIM, repatriation, racism, violence against Natives, "fake news," slander and libel against Natives, in addition to a series of award-winning novels.